haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     #!/bin/python
     cl

-After tying `cl` press tab and see the magic of full class template expansion. similarly you can define you can define your own snipmate. for eg;
+After tying `cl` press tab and see the magic of full class template. similarly you can define your own snipmate. for eg;
 `for` <tab> to expand the `for` statement completely for you language.

 You can see all the snipmate files inside this plugin folder, like